ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v0- initial version
 v1
 v2
-v3- 2024-07-29- rework of methods and data update- adds SSP126 and SSP585 to analyses
+v3- 2024-07-29- rework- updated SLF presence data and inclusion of other SSP scenarios- adds SSP126 and SSP585 to analyses